PubMatic/OpenWrap/README.md

 # Introduction

-OpenWrap as an extension of Prebid is under development and not currently available on this Github page.
-The updated OpenWrap source code extending Prebid.js will be available mid August.
+OpenWrap as an extension of Prebid now (since version [6.1.0](https://github.com/PubMatic/OpenWrap/releases/tag/ExtPrebid_v6.1.0_NIGHTLY)) and uses Prebid as the core library for all partner integration.

 Portions of OpenWrap contain code from Prebid.js licensed under the Apache License, Version 2.0.